Updated: January 15, 2019

 At StoreMaven, our goal is to make App Store Testing accurate, quick and more affordable.
 The amount of traffic needed to reach significant results depends on many variables, including:

 StoreIQ™ is based on a well-known algorithm called Multi-Armed Bandit and is designed to save you between 30-50% of the cost of each test by concluding tests faster and with fewer samples.
 The good news is that all StoreMaven tests utilize StoreIQ™, constantly saving you precious budget and time.
-Read more about how we do it in this post about app store predictive testing.
+Learn about the problems associated with traditional A/B testing methods here, and understand how we use Bayesian Statistics for more accurate ASO testing here.

 Essentially, the goal is to optimize both your paid campaigns (Facebook, Google, Ad networks, etc..) and your organic traffic’s install conversion rate.